spf13/afero/README.md

 permitted.
 If a file is present in the base layer and the overlay, only the overlay will be removed/renamed.

-The writable overlay layer is currently limited to MemMapFs.

 ```go
 	base := afero.NewOsFs()
 	roBase := afero.NewReadOnlyFs(base)